-The reimbursement for mother and child is €230 per day.
+The reimbursement for mother and child is €246 per day.
 This amount comprises the maximum reimbursement less the personal contribution owed for mother and child:

-The maximum reimbursement is $2 \ge 134 = 1268$ per day Less: personal contribution for maternity care $2 \ge 128$ per day
+The maximum reimbursement is 2 x €143 = €286 per day

+Less: personal contribution for maternity care 2 x €20 = €40 per day

-If the hospital charges an amount higher than €268 per day, you will have to pay that amount yourself, in addition to the personal contribution for maternity care.
+If the hospital charges an amount higher than €286 per day, you will have to pay that amount yourself, in addition to the personal contribution for maternity care.
 The number of days in the hospital is determined based on specifications from the hospital or from the birth centre and/or maternity bureau that will be providing any additional maternity care following discharge from the hospital or birth centre.
 If the baby is ultimately delivered by a medical specialist (transfer to a gynaecologist during delivery), the personal contribution will cease to apply.

-If you and your child leave the hospital or birth centre together before the post-natal period (the period of ten days from the day of delivery) has expired, you will retain an entitlement to the remaining days of post-natal care.
+If you and your child leave the hospital or birth centre together before the post-natal period (the period of 6 weeks from the day of delivery) has expired, you will retain an entitlement to the remaining days of post-natal care.

-In the event that you wish to engage a care provider with whom we have not concluded a contract, please see Article 1.5 of these policy conditions.
+Are you using the services of a care contractor with whom we have not concluded a contract?
+Please see Article 1.5 of these policy conditions.